scalar-labs/scalardb/docs/backup-restore.md

 One way to create a transactionally-consistent backup is to take a backup while Scalar DB cluster does not have outstanding transactions.
 If an underlying database supports a point-in-time snapshot/backup mechanism, you can take a snapshot during the period.
-If an underlying database supports a point-in-time restore/recovery mechanism, you can set a restore point to a time (preferably the midtime) in the period.
+If an underlying database supports a point-in-time restore/recovery mechanism, you can set a restore point to a time (preferably the mid-time) in the period.

 To easily make Scalar DB drain outstanding requests and stop accepting new requests to create a pause duration, it is recommended to use [Scalar DB server](https://github.com/scalar-labs/scalardb/tree/master/server) (which implements `scalar-admin` interface) or implement the [scalar-admin](https://github.com/scalar-labs/scalar-admin) interface properly in your Scalar DB applications.
 With [scalar-admin client tool](https://github.com/scalar-labs/scalar-admin/tree/scalar-admin-dockerfile#client-side-tool), you can pause nodes/servers/applications that implement the scalar-admin interface without losing ongoing transactions.